sdtaylor/phenology_forecasts/evaluation/data_prep/README.md

-prepare data for evaluation of phenology forecasts.
+#### prepare data for evaluation of phenology forecasts.
+Note several of the functions used here were for some preliminary analysis and are not longer used in the primary_analysis/ scripts

 process_current_season_observations.R
     put the current season (ie. newest data) NPN into the format used throughout.